huandichen/huandichen.github.io/_pages/about.md

 *The visitor guided through my personal website is warmly welcomed.*

 You have just read a [garden-path sentence](https://en.wikipedia.org/wiki/Garden-path_sentence).
-At first, this sentence may invite you to read *guided* as the main verb (*The visitor guided through ...*).
+At first, this sentence may invite you to read *guided* as the main verb.
 Only later, when you reach *is warmly welcomed*, does it become clear that *guided through ...* describes the visitor (*The visitor [who is] guided through my personal website is warmly welcomed.*).
 In other words, I am rather good at using complicated ways to express simple meanings :).

 **(In short,) Welcome!**